masterw1/dombois-protocol/README.md

 > **"Form follows Frequency."**

 ---

 ## 📐 The Theoretical Framework

-Morphogenesis is a function of material physics. [cite_start]The position of a structural element $L$ (bone, vein, nerve) is determined by the wavelength of a standing wave, which is dependent on the tissue's stiffness and density[cite: 18].
+Morphogenesis is a function of material physics.
+The position of a structural element $L$ (bone, vein, nerve) is determined by the wavelength of a standing wave, which is dependent on the tissue's stiffness and density.

 ### The Dombois Resonance Equation: